Jabble/tamu-rdm-workshops/2017-workshops/5-share-and-preserve-data/file-formats-and-metadata-note.md

 Formats likely to be accessible in the future are:

-- Non-proprietary
-- Open, with documented standards
-- In common usage by the research community
+1. In common usage by the research community
+2. Non-proprietary
+- File formats that are non-proprietary (e.g. open source), or in widespread use,
+- will tend to retain the best chance of being readable in the future.
+- Proprietary formats, especially non-standard formats, used only by a specific software program or specific software version, are likely to present problems for future use.
+- Rapid changes in technology and the market mean that file formats can become obsolete quickly - often a software application is unable to read a file created by an earlier version of itself.
+The implications for research data management depend on how long data need to be retained for future use - your own or others'.
+Files in proprietary formats usually must be opened by the software in which they were created.
+Someone without a licence to the software may not be able to open the file at all.
+Open formats, in which the software company or collective publishes the format rather than keeps it proprietary, are more likely to be readable by more than one application.

+Adobe PDF is an example of an open format that may be viewed in a number of applications, not just Adobe products.

+3. Open and documented standards
+4. Uncompressed (space permitting)
-- Using standard character encodings (i.e., ASCII, UTF-8)
+5. Using standard character encodings
-- Uncompressed (space permitting)

 ## Recommended formats
 Examples of preferred format choices for data sharing, and especially for long-term preservation:

-Containers: TAR, GZIP, ZIP
+Text	PDF/A, HTML, XML, TXT
-Databases: XML, CSV
+Databases	XML, CSV
-Geospatial: SHP, DBF, GeoTIFF, NetCDF
+Numbers/statistics	ASCII, DTA, POR, SAS, SAV Geospatial	SHP, DBF, GeoTIFF, NetCDF
-Moving Images: MOV, MPEG, AVI, MXF
-Audio: WAVE, AIFF, MP3, MXF
+Audio	WAVE, AIFF, MP3, MXF
-Numbers/statistics: ASCII, DTA, POR, SAS, SAV
-Images: TIFF, JPEG 2000, PDF, PNG, GIF, BMP
+Images	TIFF, JPEG 2000, PDF, PNG, GIF, BMP
-Text: PDF/A, HTML, ASCII, XML, TXT (UTF-8)
+Moving Images	MOV, MPEG, AVI, MXF
-Web Archive: WARC
+Web Archive	WARC
+Containers	TAR, GZIP, ZIP

+POR file extension is a portable version of SPSS

+The Library of Congress, National Digital Information Infrastructure and Preservation Program (NDIIPP) has created a comprehensive resource on formats for preservation.

 ## Alternatives
 Examples of discouraged format choices and better alternatives:

 Discouraged Format	Alternative Format
 Excel (.xls, .xlsx)	Comma Separated Values (.csv)
 Word (.doc, .docx)	plain text (.txt), or if formatting is needed, PDF/A (.pdf) PowerPoint (.ppt, .pptx)	PDF/A (.pdf)
 Photoshop (.psd)	TIFF (.tif, .tiff)
 Quicktime (.mov)	MPEG-4 (.mp4)
-Binary database formats

 - If you find it necessary or convenient to work with data in a proprietary/discouraged file format, do so,
 - but consider saving your work in a more archival format when you are finished.

-## Tabular data

-Tabular data warrants special mention because it is so common across disciplines, mostly as Excel spreadsheets.
-If you do your analysis in Excel, you should use the "Save As..." command to export your work to .csv format when you are done.
-Your spreadsheets will be easier to understand and to export if you follow best practices when you set them up, such as:

-Encrypted data may be effectively lost if it was encrypted with a key that has been lost (e.g., a forgotten password).
-For this reason, encrypted data representations are strongly discouraged.
-Data that is legally encumbered may also be considered lost.
-So may data bound by ambiguous or unknown access and archiving rights, because the cost of clarifying the rights situation is often prohibitive.
-See data rights and licensing for guidance.

-From: DMPTool "Data Management General Guidance" [website](https://dmptool.org/dm_guidance)

- file format is a way of encoding information within a computer file.
-A program or application must be able to recognise the file format in order to access data within the file.

-For example, a web browser is able to process and display a file in the HTML (hyper-text markup language) file format so that it appears as a Web page.
-If the browser encounters another filetype, it may need to call on a special plug-in to view it, or it may simply let you download the file to view in another program if it cannot recognise it.

-A particular file format is often indicated as part of a file's name by a file name extension, or suffix.
-Conventionally, the extension follows a dot in the filename and contains three or four letters that identify the format (.jpg or .jpeg).

-In the Windows operating systems you can choose to display file suffixes or not. ("Hide extensions for known filetypes" is the default option in Windows Explorer, which can be reversed in order to see file extensions.)
-Macintosh files often do not have a suffix, which can be a problem when copied to another system to use.

-Files in proprietary formats usually must be opened by the software in which they were created.
-Someone without a licence to the software may not be able to open the file at all.
-Open formats, in which the software company or collective publishes the format rather than keeps it proprietary, are more likely to be readable by more than one application.
-Adobe PDF is an example of an open format that may be viewed in a number of applications, not just Adobe products.

-Filetypes are based on either text or binary encoding.

-Text files are machine-readable through a character encoding standard such as ASCII or Unicode.
-Binary files can only be read by applicable software, and may be proprietary.
-Only binary formats can be executed.
-Some files may contain both binary and text (such as Rich Text Format - .rtf files).
+It’s important to store data (textual, image, dataset, etc.) in as open a format as possible, while still keeping the characteristics of the data and its representation intact.
+If data, or its documentation is held in a proprietary, platform-dependent format, it is likely that these data will be inaccessible in the future, or will need to undergo a costly migration process before it is accessible and useable.
+Examples of problematic formats include Microsoft Word, or Microsoft Excel.
+It is far better to convert data (files) to an open format (Open Document Format/ODF) or a more sustainable, platform-independent format such as CSV, or PDF/A.

+## Tips for converting file formats

+You may need to transform your data as part of working with it, when sharing with collaborators, externally, or for preservation purposes.

-A great advantage of creating or saving research data in a text format, where possible, is that such files can be read in by a plain text editor--like Windows Notepad -- and are human readable.
-They can be opened in any operating system, and by a wide range of applications.
-Therefore, text files are the most unlikely to become obsolete over time, and are a good format for sharing and long-term preservation.
+- Advantage of creating or saving research data in a text format, is that they can be read in by any plain text editor and are human readable.

-Well-known file extensions of 'plain text' are .txt, .csv, .asc, .html and .xml.

-Most software applications offer export or exchange formats that allow a text-formatted file to be created for importing into another program.
+- They can be opened in any operating system, and by a wide range of applications.
+	- Therefore, the most unlikely to become obsolete over time
+	- Are a good format for sharing and moving across software

+- A typical example is Microsoft Excel or Google Docs built-in menu option to "Save As..." or "Export"
-A typical example is Microsoft Excel, which through the Save As command, can save spreadsheet data in comma delimited format (.csv or comma separated values).
-The structure of the rows and columns is preserved through commas and line returns.
-However, multiple worksheets must be saved as separate .csv files and any text formatting or macros in the native format will be lost on conversion.
+- Save spreadsheet data in comma delimited format
+	- .csv or comma separated values
+- The structure of the rows and columns is preserved through commas and line returns.

-File formats that are non-proprietary (e.g. open source), or in widespread use, will tend to retain the best chance of being readable in the future.
-Proprietary formats, especially non-standard formats, used only by a specific software program or specific software version, are likely to present problems for future use.

-Rapid changes in technology and the market mean that file formats can become obsolete quickly - often a software application is unable to read a file created by an earlier version of itself.
-The implications for research data management depend on how long data need to be retained for future use - your own or others'.
+	- Multiple worksheets must be saved as separate .csv files
+	- Any text formatting or macros in the native format will be lost on conversion.
+	- If you use something like highlighting, or freezing headers, or formulas within your Excel spreadsheets, this will be lost.

+- Change text encoding
+Proprietary to non-proprietary
+Why not move from compressed to uncompressed?
+You cannot go back to a higher quality, e.g. a higher resolution image from a lower one.
+Saving a rich file like .. as ... to save space.
+In doing so, you may lose important information... this is worth remembering if you work with image or graphic, video, and audio files.
+*Walk through image compression*

 Data formats that conform to an agreed international standard are less likely to become obsolete, because a variety of software applications should be able to read them.
 However, there are likely to be trade-offs in terms of software functionality, for example loss of formatting or macros.

 Sometimes there is a de facto standard that is used; for example, PDF, an openly published portable document format invented by Adobe, has become a de facto standard for publishing documents on the World Wide Web in a way that retains the original layout, fonts and text formatting.

 At some time during your research you may need to convert or migrate your data files from one format to another.
 This may be due to a new computer, new software, sharing with someone who has different software, working on a shared platform instead of your own PC, or simply in order to ensure that your data can be read and used in the future.

 Some lossiness - that is the loss of information and/or quality in the original data - may occur when migrating from one file format to another.
 It is important for you to understand what is at risk for the type of data you are working with.

 Potential risks for loss or corruption on conversion or migration to new media Word processed files: fonts, text formatting, headers, footers, footnotes, links to other documents...